selik/xport/README.rst

-Each row will be a namedtuple, with an attribute for each field in the dataset.
 Values in the row will be either a unicode string or a float, as specified by the XPT file metadata.
 Note that since XPT files are in an unusual binary format, you should open them using mode ``'rb'``.

+For convenience, you can also use the ``NamedTupleReader`` to get each row as a namedtuple, with an attribute for each field in the dataset.